akhmeed19/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 ### Resonance Conditions

 - **Resonance:**
-  The system experiences resonance when the driving frequency $ \Omega $ is close to the natural frequency $ \omega_0 $.
+  The system experiences resonance when the driving frequency $\Omega$ is close to the natural frequency $\omega_0$.
 At resonance, the amplitude of the steady-state oscillations becomes large, limited by the damping.

 - **Energy Implications:**
   Under resonance, the system efficiently absorbs energy from the external force, resulting in significant oscillation amplitudes.